Mississippi Long-Term Care Insurance Costs & Options

 • Learn more about Short-Term Care Insurance >

-Mississippi Long-Term Care Tax Credit
+Mississippi Long-Term Care Insurance Tax Credit

-The Mississippi Legislature initiated this tax policy in 2007 to encourage residents to buy long-term care insurance.
-This is a state income tax credit on long-term health insurance premiums.
 When this legislation became law, Gov. Barbour stated: Paying for long-term care for our loved ones can be an enormous financial burden on our families.
 This is one way we can help curb the costs of care, especially when the length of stay is unknown and options are limited.
+The State Tax Commission indicates the credit cannot exceed a taxpayer’s tax liability and can’t be forwarded to the next year.

 Mississippi Long-Term Care Partnership